|

 Explaining the reactive mechanisms by means of which system activity can be monitored (though not intercepted) and logged.
 This includes a detailed discussion of:

-- Auditing (MacOS)
+- Auditing (MacOS) and the move to EndPoint Security

 - KDebug